 Day 5 – Albacete to Cuenca

 160 km (99.4 miles)

 The drive from Albacete to Cuenca takes about an hour and forty-five minutes.
 This is another trip across the heart of Spain that will see you pass by a lot of small towns.

 There isn’t really much to see during the drive and apart from the odd stop to take a break, it might be best to drive straight to Cuenca.

 Once you’re in Cuenca, you’ll find a city that is one of the most scenic in Spain.
-The sight of houses atop the edge of gorges will leave you speechless.
+The sight of houses atop the edge of the gorges will leave you speechless.

 It’s a good idea to get to Cuenca as quick as you can so you have more time to explore the city.
-You’ll find a lot to see as well as admiring the houses from the base of the gorge.
+You’ll find a lot to see as well as admire the houses from the base of the gorge.